<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 To do this, they must work closely with a long list of individuals and organisations that includes all their partners, service providers, neighbouring ICBs and their providers, local authorities, as well as the voluntary, community and social enterprise sectors.

-In addition to these ‘institutional’ stakeholders, they have to consult patients and the public (on average about a million of them) who are covered by their services.
+In addition to these ‘institutional’ stakeholders, they have to consult patients and the public (on average, about a million of them) who are covered by their services.
 The sheer numbers are challenging.

 Integrated Care Boards and stakeholders